netdsg/FlatArc/README.md

 - VyOS
 - Cisco IOS
 - JUNOS
-- Flat files that can be retrieved via SCP.
+- Files or directories that can be retrieved via SCP.

 Application Requirements:
 - Python3